Mina-Massoud/next-ui-full-calendar/README.md

 #### Optional: Dispatch Events with `useScheduler` (Optional)

-Here's the revised text for clarity and improved grammar:

----

 The `useScheduler` hook provides access to the `dispatch` function, allowing you to set events dynamically after the component mounts.
 However, **it’s not recommended to use `useScheduler` at the top level** of the component.
 If you use it, ensure that `SchedulerProvider` is applied at a higher level in the component tree to provide the necessary context.